fhdsl/AI_for_Decision_Makers/docs/02a-Avoiding_Harm-intro.md

 - Describe key ethical concerns for using AI tools
 - Explain the necessity for independent validation of AI models
-- Identify possible mitigation strategies for these major concerns
+- Identify possible mitigation strategies for major ethical concerns
 - Explain the potential benefits of being transparent about the use of AI tools
 - Discuss why human contributions are still important and necessary
-- Explain a possible process for reflecting on ethical AI use and development
+- Describe a possible process for reflecting on ethical AI use and development

 <div class = disclaimer>
 **Disclaimer:** The thoughts and ideas presented in this course are not to be substituted for legal or ethical advice and are only meant to give you a starting point for gathering information about AI policy and regulations to consider.